timbeaudet/knowledge_base/faq/today.md

 - Just Chatting as we Get started & warmed up.
 - Building a Game!
+- Refactor the UnlockedQuestMode and ReputationFirstGainedChain into an common Event.
+- Ensure the game can exit back through the title screen then desktop, without Alt-F4.
+- Renaming the code-base from rusty_racer to rushcremental
-- Working through the early tech tree?
+- Working through the early tech tree, building new upgrades, costs etc.
-- Creating the first quests?
+- Getting upgrades through the first challenger/race
-- Get the racing to show end results!

 ## Events / Notices / Coming Soon